luerhard/chapter_regression_and_artifical/main.md

 Nevertheless, those are among the most common concepts of [!ml] and provide a useful case for the purposes of this contribution.
 All derived conclusions, however, do apply for 'regressions' (in the [!ml] sense) too.

+[^regularization]: Regularization in [!ml] helps researchers to dea with the noise in training data, i.e., it tunes down correlations that are not representative of the data's true properties.
+More technically, this is done by using loss functions like the residual sum of squares during the fitting procedure.
+The coefficients are chosen in such a way that the loss function is minimized and "penalizes", for instance, high coefficients.
 [^language]: In the language of [!ml], this translates into using a categorical, often binary, dependent variable (i.e., solving a 'classification' problem), while employing 'regressions' refers to techniques that use continuous outcomes.
 This might be a bit confusing for social scientists at first.

 # A comparison by example: Immigration in Europe